-A lot like Hawaii, this country does not house snakes of any sort.
-According to certain studies, snakes have been made illegal by the authorities due to the rapid endangering of other animal species.
-In the past millennia, New Zealand has lost a number of valuable species, and they believe species of snakes may cause more harm to the ecosystem.
+A lot like Hawaii, this country does not house native snakes of any sort.
+According to certain studies, snakes have been made illegal by authorities due to the rapid endangering of other animal species.
+In the past millennia, New Zealand has lost a number of valuable species, and it is believed that species of snakes may cause more harm to the ecosystem.

 Is The Yellow-bellied Snake Native To New Zealand?

 As we already know, there are no native snakes in New Zealand.
-The yellow-bellied snakes are usually found in the Indian and Pacific oceans, but rather frequently they also drift over to the waters surrounding New Zealand.
+Yellow-bellied snakes are usually found in the Indian and Pacific oceans, but rather frequently they also drift over to the waters surrounding New Zealand.
 These snakes are not extremely poisonous, so there’s nothing grave to worry about.

 Are The Snakes In New Zealand Poisonous?

 By now, we already know that snakes are not native to New Zealand, but what about the ones that visit by water?
 The yellow-bellied sea snakes are mildly poisonous, but a lethal species are lurking beneath the waters of New Zealand – the banded sea krait.

 But there’s nothing to fear about.
 It’s extremely rare to spot a sea krait in New Zealand.
-But travellers must be cautious.
+However, travellers must be cautious.
 As snake attacks are very rare in the country, some medical facilities may not be equipped to treat patients if they face an unfortunate encounter with any of these species.

 In Which Parts Do Most Snakes Reside In New Zealand?

-North Island of New Zealand compared to South Island is warmer and dry.
+North Island of New Zealand compared to South Island is warmer and drier.
 This is one reason why snakes appear around the Northern waters.
 If you’re travelling to the coasts of North Island, keep a close watch on the shallow waters.

 Can You Own A Pet Snake In New Zealand?

-The straight answer for this is No. Even zoos are not allowed to house snakes, let alone keep them as pets.
+No, you cannot own a pet snake in New Zealand.
+Even zoos are not allowed to house snakes, let alone keep them as pets.
 It’s illegal and questionable by authorities if found.
 New Zealand is very strict on this matter when compared to other countries that don’t house native snakes.

 Besides, having a snake as a pet may not be the most convenient choice.
 Not only are they non-domestic, but they are venomous as well.
 If you’re a traveller who owns a pet snake, you will not be able to bring it with you on your tour to New Zealand.

 Can Snakes Create A Habitat In New Zealand?

 The chances of both a male and a female making their way to the country are also highly unlikely.
 Even if one of the two makes its way to New Zealand, without the accessibility for reproduction, the species will die.

-So, if you’re wondering whether snakes can create a habitat in New Zealand – most accurately, yes, they can live in a controlled environment with the support of the authorities, but the facts are beyond reasoning.
+So, if you’re wondering whether snakes can create a habitat in New Zealand – most accurately, yes, they could live in a controlled environment with the support of the authorities, but the facts are beyond reasoning.

-How Do Snakes Get To The Land of New Zealand?
+How Do Snakes Reach New Zealand?

-Snakes make their way to the land, either through water or ships.
-Sea snakes such as the yellow-bellied snake and the kraits drift over from Asia and the Pacific waters, but some sea snakes may even make their way to New Zealand clinging onto cargo ships.
+Snakes make their way to the land either through ocean waters or ships.
+Sea snakes such as the yellow-bellied snake and the kraits drift over from Asia and the Pacific waters while some sea snakes may even make their way to New Zealand clinging onto cargo ships.

 So, there you have it!
 New Zealand is not native to snakes, and they don’t accommodate snakes in their lands either – including the zoos.
 If you’re travelling to indulge in the wilderness, you will never come across land snakes.
-If you’re fortunate enough you may spot a few sea snakes on North Island.
+If you’re fortunate enough, you may spot a few sea snakes on North Island.